bashir-abdelwahed/habibilint/README.md

 and, of course, properly formatted documentation.

 Also, check out the wiki prior to updating the grammar.
-It includes a description of darglint's parsing pipline.
+It includes a description of habibilint's parsing pipline.